Swiss Skydiver: 2021: Four-Year-Old Season

 Swiss Skydiver ran her first race as a four-year-old in the Beholder Mile Stakes at Santa Anita Park.
-She broke fourth, and the leader Golden Principal who ran fractions of 23:14, 46.80 and 1:11.19.
-In the stretch, Swiss Skydiver took the lead and easily won with 2 3/4 lengths in a time of 1:36.18.
-The win was even more impressive because Swiss Skydiver had to ship out to California to face a strong field at 1/4 of a mile less than her ideal distance.
+She broke fourth, took the lead in the stretch, and won by 2 3/4 lengths in a time of 1:36.18.

-After that easy win, she was shipped to Oaklawn Park for a re-match with Monomoy Girl in the Apple Blossom Handicap at 1 1/16 miles.
-Everyone was firmly convinced that this would be a match race between Monomoy Girl and Swiss Skydiver.
-The third favorite, Letruska, immediately took the lead, while Swiss Skydiver ran on the railing and Monomoy Girl ran three wide.
-Letruska set fractions of 23.43, 47.96 and 1: 12.26.
+After that win, she was shipped to Oaklawn Park for a re-match with Monomoy Girl in the Apple Blossom Handicap at 1 1/16 miles.
+The third favorite, Letruska, immediately took the lead, while Swiss Skydiver ran on the rail and Monomoy Girl ran three wide.
+Letruska set fractions of 23.43, 47.96, and 1: 12.26.
 Robby Albarado let Swiss Skydiver run on the inside, just like she did in the Preakness Stakes.
-Next to her was Letruska and on the outside was Monomoy Girl.
+Next to her was Letruska, and on the outside was Monomoy Girl.
 Monomoy Girl took the lead while Swiss Skydiver didn't fire.
-In the end, Letruska would come back and defeat Monomoy Girl with a short nose while Swiss Skydiver would finish 6 1/2 lengths behind Letruska and Monomoy Girl.
+In the end, Letruska came back and defeated Monomoy Girl by a short nose while Swiss Skydiver finished 6 1/2 lengths behind the top two.

-Swiss Skydiver was going to make her next start in the Shuvee Stakes at Saratoga Racecourse on July 25, but a two-year-old filly in her barn tested positive for Equine Herpesvirus-1 and the barn was quarantined and none of the horses allowed to race until August 1.
+Swiss Skydiver was intended to make her next start in the Shuvee Stakes at Saratoga Racecourse on July 25, but a two-year-old filly in her barn tested positive for Equine Herpesvirus-1.
+The barn was quarantined, and none of the horses were allowed to race until August 1.

 Swiss Skydiver's next race was the Grade 1 Whitney Stakes against older males at Saratoga Racecourse on August 7.
-About the Whitney, trainer Kenny McPeek said "fillies have won this race before.
+Trainer Kenny McPeek said, “Fillies have won this race before.
 It's not my first choice, but I don't have any control over the fact that they're not going to let me run in the Shuvee.
 My preference would be to have an easier race first time back, but the powers that be said that's not going to, timing-wise, going to work.
 But she's capable of beating some of these horses.
 Is it ambitious?
 Yes.
 But so was the Preakness, so..."
-Swiss Skydiver also hasn't lost two races in a row for nearly eighteen months.
-Swiss Skydiver struggled to keep up with the front running Knicks Go and finished fourth beaten by over 10 lengths.
+Swiss Skydiver struggled to keep up with the front-running Knicks Go and finished fourth, beaten by over 10 lengths.